 Thomas Murphy, Ph.D.
-University of Washington, has a new article entitled "Simply Implausible: DNA and a Mesoamerican Setting for the Book of Mormon" that will appearg in the Winter 2003 issue of Dialogue.
-Those who are not current subscribers may subscribe to Dialogue.
+University of Washington, has an article entitled "Simply Implausible: DNA and a Mesoamerican Setting for the Book of Mormon" that appears in the Winter 2003 issue of Dialogue.
+Dialogue.

-Preview pages from Dr. Murphy's dissertation, Imagining Lamanites: Native Americans and the Book of Mormon, are now available.
+Dr. Murphy's dissertation, Imagining Lamanites: Native Americans and the Book of Mormon, are available.
 Copies in digital or print formats can be purchased from UMI at the same website.

 10/02/2014 - by Tal Bachman from Recovery from Mormonism